LaurentRDC/dissertation/content/graphite.md

 ### Outlook

 The procedure to extract phonon populations in @sec:graphite-ph-spectroscopy can be easily extended to other situations.
 One such situation is the case of thermal diffuse scattering measurements.
 At constant temperature, the phonon populations are directly related to their vibrational frequency; hence, the phonon band structure could be extracted.
 Phonon dispersion relations has been extracted before from x-ray diffuse scattering experiments[@Holt1999;@Xu2005], but these schemes are based on iterative (and unstable) fitting procedures.
-Using electron diffuse scattering instead presents some advantages, namely the inherently stronger scattering cross-section of electrons and the relatice commodity of electron microscopes, and the ability to directly invert the measurements matrix without fitting.
+Using electron diffuse scattering instead presents some advantages, namely the inherently stronger scattering cross-section of electrons -- which might be the only way to observe diffuse scattering in monoyalers[@Caruso2021] -- and the relative commodity of electron microscopes, and the ability to directly invert the measurements matrix without fitting.
 Another situation where the method presented here can be extended is for the case of non-thermal phonon renormalization.
 For very early time-delays (say, $\tau < \SI{300}{\femto\second}$), the phonon populations may be considered somewhat constant.
 The dynamics effect on ultrafast electron diffuse scattering signals may be attributed to phonon renormalization, i.e. a change in vibrational frequency.
 In this case, the change $\Delta \omega_{\lambda}(\vect{k}, \tau)$ can be extracted while keeping the phonon populations fixed.
 This has been used by the author in the case of photoexcited titanium diselenide, where a change in electronic correlations can change the dielectric screening, thereby hardening a particular phonon mode [@Otto2020].

 \FloatBarrier
 ## References {.unnumbered}
 \printbibliography[heading=none]

-[^1]: Note that the factor of $\hbar$ has been erroneously ignored by Castro Neto *et al.*[@Neto2009]
+[^neto-hbar]: Note that the factor of $\hbar$ has been erroneously ignored by Castro Neto *et al.*[@Neto2009]